daughter-shark/financelite/README.md

 financelite is a lightweight stock information tool that takes every complicated features out.
 It only focuses on providing simple and intuitive, yet informative stock information.

-Currently(v0.0.3), financelite is in a rapidly-evolving state.
+Currently, financelite is in a rapidly-evolving state.
 While I'll try to stay within the boundaries, please understand your implementation may have to change in the future upgrades.

 # Installation